laplacier/Escape-Room-Code-Dump/ESP-IDF/prop_template/components/twai_can/README.md

 Listen only - Can receive messages on the CAN bus and ACK them, but will not send messages or respond to message requests.

-### Prop inheritance (unimplemented)
+### Prop inheritance
+*CURRENTLY UNIMPLEMENTED*.
 Allows the prop to participate in prop inheritance.
 When a device is sent a ping request multiple times without a ping reponse, any prop with this setting enabled will attempt to request to inherit the missing prop.
 If the request is successful, the prop will "inherit" the send/receive responsibilities of the missing prop and mimic their ID.
 This is useful for props that unexpectedly fail or disconnect from the CAN bus during a game to allow smooth, continuous operation.
 If the inherited prop returns and sends a ping reponse, the prop will no longer be mimic'd.

 ## API reference
 The following functions are included to utilize this component: